Español

 mazonz.info is an educational resource for information, photos, and videos on native tribes from the Amazon River Basin of South America.
 We provide information that supports tribal subsistence, indigenous peoples rights and the sustainability of indigenous Amazonian reserves.
 We encourage those concerned about native issues to become active and join organizations such as Cultural Survival and MATSES (Movement in the Amazon for Tribal Subsistence and Economic Sustainability) in order to ensure the future survival of native Amazonian tribes

 Many native tribes are being threatened by government policies that prevent basic medical aid from reaching native Indian tribes.
-In addition, tribal lands are being threatened by religious cult colonists, ranchers, loggers, and the petroleum industry.
+In addition, tribal lands are being threatened by religious cult colonists, ranchers, loggers, the petroleum industry, and carbon cowboys.
 Similarly, the Amazon Rainforest is being threatened with deforestation and unsustainable management practices of resources.
 Often, Amazon native tribes are prevented from practicing their traditional methods of agriculture and hunting, resulting in the loss of traditional knowledge.
-Governmental policies and laws often encourage the disintegration of native tribes and their culture by integrating them into mestizo communities and by not funding bilingual education.
+Governmental policies and laws often encourage the disintegration of native tribes and their culture by integrating them into "mestizo" communities and by not funding bilingual education.

 Amazon Indians